-Oil falls as surplus forecast overshadows Libya disruption
+Oil dips as surplus forecast overshadows Libya disruption

 Supply is still likely to rise, with U.S. crude production in large shale deposits expected to rise to record highs in February, though the pace of increase is likely to be the lowest in about year, the U.S. Energy Information Administration (EIA) said on Tuesday.

 Inventories of crude oil in the United States are likely to have fallen for a second week last week, a Reuters poll showed, but gasoline stocks are expected to have risen for an 11th week in a row.
-[EIA/S]

 (GRAPHIC: U.S. petroleum inventories - here)